i-Krypt/gallage/README.md

 ### User Story

-* Uaer gets to view different photos
+* User gets to view different photos
 * Click a single image to expand it and view the details of the photo
 * Search for different categories of the images
 * Copy a link to the photo to share with my friends.